Panda404NotFound/GiftForDragons/README.md

 3. For a workstation or virtual machine, 30 GB of memory, 1 core is required.
 4. A private Github repository where you will place each script module for compilation on a workstation or virtual machine.
 5. Keep the working server constantly on or use cloud servers.

+!!!
+CHANGE IN CODE panda4.gm TO YOUR ACCOUNT !!!

 Step-by-step plan: